tylerchilds/styleguide/README.md

 ### Features

-* Vertical Rhythm
-* Consistent pattern for form fields
-* 8kb minified
-* Smart defaults for all default elements (Conventional)
-* CSS specificity is very low in the class hierarchy (Configurable)
-* Solid foundation for a living styleguide using KSS

 ## Installation

-To use the CSS as is, you can install using bower:
+To use the CSS as is (a basic base stylesheet), you can install using bower:

 ```
 bower install styleguide